Hamilton Reed: Further military service

-He served with the British Army throughout the First World War, becoming GSO1 of the 27th Division in November 1914.
+He served with the British Army throughout the First World War, becoming a substantive lieutenant colonel in October 1914 and GSO1 of the newly created 27th Division in November.
 In June 1915 he was promoted to temporary brigadier general and became brigadier general, general staff (BGGS) of IX Corps, which he served with in the Gallipoli campaign.
 He later received the brevet rank of colonel in March 1916 for his role in the evacuation of Allied forces at Gallipoli from December 1915 to January 1916.
 In April he was promoted again to temporary brigadier general and became brigadier general, Royal Artillery of the 40th Division, a command he held until January 1917.
 In October he became a temporary major general and became general officer commanding (GOC) 15th (Scottish) Division from 1917 to 1919.

 He then received a permanent promotion to major general in June 1919 and succeeded Major General Sir Philip Robertson as GOC 52nd (Lowland) Infantry Division in June 1923, a post he held until he retired from the army in June 1928.

 He died at the age of 61 in London on 7 March 1931.